Food Standards Agency: Food poisoning

+The FSA first established targets for reducing food poisoning in July 2000.
 In June 2002, and re-released in June 2006, the FSA conducted an advertising campaign on British television, highlighting the danger of food poisoning caused by barbecues.
-The advert, intended to shock viewers, shows sausages sizzling on a barbecue, looking to the viewer as if they are cooked.
+The advert, intended to shock viewers, showed sausages sizzling on a barbecue, looking to the viewer as if they are cooked.
 However, when a pair of tongs pick up one of these sausages, it falls apart, and reveals pink, uncooked meat in the middle.
-To emphasize the risk of diarrhoea and vomiting caused by food poisoning, the song "When Will I See You Again" by The Three Degrees is played in the background.
+To emphasise the risk of diarrhoea and vomiting caused by food poisoning, the song "When Will I See You Again" by The Three Degrees is played in the background.

 Dean Review

 In 2005, Brenda Dean carried out an independent review of the Food Standards Agency.
 The report made 22 recommendations, all of which were accepted by the Food Standards Agency board.